Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

   Their share reached 23.38% in 2022-23, compared with only 2.04% in the first analyzed season.

 - **The first overall draft position produced the highest scoring average among first-round positions.**
-  Players selected first averaged 16.46 points per game.
+   Player-season records associated with the first pick averaged 16.46 points per game.
 However, scoring averages did not decline consistently with each subsequent draft position.

 - **Draft position and scoring performance did not follow a strictly linear relationship.**
   Several later first-round positions recorded higher averages than positions selected immediately before them.